golifox/sms_traffic_sdk/README.md

 Ruby Gem as a software development kit (SDK) that facilitates interaction with the SMS Traffic HTTP API (smstraffic.ru/api).
-This gem provides a convenient wrapper to integrate SMS Traffic services within Ruby applications, allowing for easy sending of SMS messages фтв checking delivery statuses.
+This gem provides a convenient wrapper to integrate SMS Traffic services within Ruby applications, allowing for easy sending of SMS messages and checking delivery statuses.

 ## Features